vesoft-inc/nebula-docs/docs-2.0/4.deployment-and-installation/3.upgrade-nebula-graph/upgrade-nebula-ent-from-3.x-3.4.md

   After the upgrade, a `data` directory will be generated in the v{{nebula.release}} installation directory, containing the upgraded data files.

-4. Upload the license file to the `share/resources` directory under the v{{nebula.release}} installation directory.

-5. Start and connect to the NebulaGraph v{{nebula.release}} enterprise edition service and verify that the data is correct.
+4. Start and connect to the NebulaGraph v{{nebula.release}} enterprise edition service and verify that the data is correct.
 The following commands can be used as reference:

   ```
   nebula> SHOW HOSTS;